 After the death of Kanbun Uechi, the style was renamed Uechi-ryu (way-chee roo) by his son Kanei Uechi in 1948.
 Kanei taught George Mattson, the Father of Uechi-ryu in North America who introduced the system to the U.S.A. in 1958.
 The system is taught in New Mexico by one of his students, Steve Anthony.
 Steve studied in Boston under George Mattson and Bob Campbell in the early 1970's and with the Okinawans in 1974 and again in 1984.
 Steve has been actively teaching in Albuquerque since 1983.

-Must be over 18 years old to attend.
+One must be at least 18 years old to attend.
 Tuition is $50 per month.
 Classes are held at 10500 Candelaria Rd NE Albuquerque, NM 87112; Tuesday and Thursday evenings.
 Private lessons are also available.
 Class size is restricted.
-Please call Steve at (505) 227-5147 or email email@example.com for more information.
+Please call Steve at (505) 227-5147 or email for more information.